 A chi-square test of goodness of fit was performed to examine whether the number of adverts presenting difficulty in substantiating was the same as those which do not.
-The result was significant, χ2(1, N = 136) = 109.4, p > 0.001, at 7/136.
-The percentage of adverts which presented difficulty substantiating claims was negligible at 7/136 (5.1 percent), compared to 129/136 (94.9 per cent) which did not (see Table 8 below).
+The results was significant, but in a reverse sense—the percentage of adverts which presented difficulty in substantiating claims was negligible at 7/136 (5.1 percent…), compared to 129/136 (94.9 per cent) which did not (see Table 8 below).
 This shows good ethical and professional conduct on this dimension.
 Furthermore, with respect to substantiation of claims, there was no significant difference in performance based upon ownership type, and ZNBC Radio 4 only had 4/68 (5.9 percent) of its adverts presenting potential difficulty in substantiating claims made, while the corresponding figures for Radio Phoenix was a low 3/68 (4.4 percent).

 Dimension: False advertising

 H3:There is a significant number of false adverts aired by Lusaka radio stations.

 A chi-square test of goodness-of-fit was performed to determine whether the number of false adverts was equally balanced that which was not.
 The numbers were not equally balanced, hence the results were significant (there was only once incident of false advertising out of 135), χ2(1, N = 136) = 132.029, p > 0.001 (see Table 9 below).
 The proportion of false advertising was 1/136 at 0.74 percent compared to 135/136or 99.3 percent which was not false, a result suggesting good ethical and professional output.
 Furthermore there was no significant difference in performance based upon ownership type, and there was only one false advert from ZNBC Radio 4 (1.5 percent of the station’s sample, and none from Radio Phoenix).